Policy: 201.A - Air Travel

 Statement of Policy

 Payment/Reimbursement for travel shall be limited to the lowest cost means of travel unless it is impractical or not available.
 Travel by air shall be limited to the lowest, non-refundable, coach/economy class fare available.
-The additional cost for premium class (first class, business class, economy plus or economy comfort) travel is generally not reimbursable.
+The additional cost for premium class or seat assignment fees for premium class (first class, business class, economy plus or economy comfort) travel is generally not reimbursable.
 If extenuating circumstances arise where premium class travel is required, such travel must be documented, approved by the respective Divisional Business Office and subsequently approved by the UW-Madison Travel Office prior to booking the flight.
 Employees who seek a disability-related travel accommodation should see http://www.oed.wisc.edu/disability/employee.html for information on the Americans with Disabilities Act.